srobo/runbook/docs/kit/logistics/kit-testing.md

 ### USB Cable Testing

 As of SR2024, the vast majority of kit issues reported throughout the year and to the helpdesks are due to faulty USB cables.
-For SR2025's Kit Testing we are using a [Treedix USB cable tester](https://www.amazon.co.uk/dp/B0CDP7SJZ1) to try and reduce the numbe rof faulty cables we give out.
+For SR2025's Kit Testing we are using a [Treedix USB cable tester](https://www.amazon.co.uk/dp/B0CDP7SJZ1) to try and reduce the number of faulty cables we give out.

 ## Additional Notes